joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 } as const;
 ```

 Seems a lot like the first example.
 Next, we'll need to create the listener function.
-I think it might be handy to create a higher order function to do this so that we can create a listener from any record of this shape.
+It might be handy to create a higher order function to do this so that the listener can be created from any record of this shape.

 ```typescript
 const character = new Chracter(); // character implements Positionable